NormanFrieman/wakander_backend/README.md

 * List data specific to a table
     - [https://wakanderbackend.herokuapp.com/bylist/:def/:id/:search]

-The meaning of the variables passed by the params can be seen below
+The meaning of the variables passed by the params can be seen below.

 Variable  | Meaning
 --------- | ------